theycallmezeal/theycallmezeal.github.io/about.md

 # I like language

-I speak B1 Japanese, B1 German and A2 Chinese on the [CEFR scale](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages).
-I'm also working on French - A0, I guess?
+I speak B1 Japanese, German, and Chinese on the [CEFR scale](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages).

-As [Professor Dan Parker](http://www.wm.edu/as/linguistics/parker/about.html)'s research assistant I work with a cue-based ACT-R model of human sentence processing, which basically means I use computers to figure out what happens in your brain when you hear a sentence and figure out what it means.
+As [Professor Dan Parker](http://www.wm.edu/as/linguistics/parker/about.html)'s research assistant I work with a ACT-R model of sentence processing - basically, I use computers to figure out what happens in your brain when you hear a sentence.

 # I do computery stuff

-I lean front-end and I like making websites usable and neat-looking.
+I do webdev, I lean front-end and I like making websites usable and neat-looking.

-* HTML, CSS, JavaScript.
-* Java, Python, Ruby.
-* Backend development using Ruby on Rails and Django.
-* Assorted stuff: Git, Wordpress, LaTeX, Linux.
-* Familiar with: Django, C, C++, Android, MPI, R.
+* Languages: HTML, CSS, JavaScript, Java, Ruby, Python, C, C++, LaTeX.
+* Frameworks and whatnot: Ruby on Rails, Django, Vue.js, Node.js, Android, Wordpress, Git, Linux.

 This site is built on Jekyll.